PayPal, Credit Card, Google Checkout, Wire Transfer.

 Hiring a full-stack developer to work remotely can seem confusing, but the experienced staff at GlobalEmployees are here to help.

-Your remote web designer can work in parallel during the same office hours as yours.
+Your remote Full Stack Developer can work in parallel during the same office hours as yours.

-You assign work to your remote web designer and monitor/supervise their work.
+You assign work to your remote Full Stack Developer and monitor/supervise their work.

-Your remote web designer works only for you and as a result, remains dedicated to your work.
+Your remote Full Stack Developer works only for you and as a result, remains dedicated to your work.

-Your remote web designer works from our office, where they are supervised by a manager to ensure they are working efficiently from a professional office environment.
+Your remote Full Stack Developer works from our office, where they are supervised by a manager to ensure they are working efficiently from a professional office environment.

 A full-stack developer, in simple words, is like a human body that interacts directly with the external world (like skin) and things that don’t (your internal organs).
 If we break a part, Dermatologists and Plastic Surgeons deal with it, the outside.
 These are like your front-end developers.
 And if something goes wrong inside, Cardiologists and Gastroenterologists deal with it.
 These are like your back-end developers.
 A primary care doctor that can help you with both a skin problem and a stomach infection.
 These are full-stack developers.